alexanderkorobko/Ustore/README.md

 # Ustore
-online store on vanilla JS
+An online store on vanilla JS